hypercat/ExecBoxMCP/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Add tests for new functionality
-4. Ensure all tests pass
+4. Ensure all tests pass with `python -m pytest tests/ -v`
 5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Security Considerations